magento/devdocs/guides/m2fedg/v1.0.0.0/css/css-overview.md

 You can customize Magento themes by using CSS to add your own images and fonts.

 We recommend against using CSS visibility properties to hide Magento blocks and content.
-If you want to add or remove blocks in Magento, use the XML file instead.
+If you want to add or remove blocks in Magento, use <a href="{{ site.baseurl }}guides/m2fedg/v1.0.0.0/layout/layout-xml-instrux.html">XML instructions</a> instead.

 You can customize Magento themes in the following ways: